muhib-360/FYP/readme.md

-# Multimodal Suicide Risk Detection
+# Multimodal Suicide Risk Detection using Deep Learning

 An AI-powered research project aiming to detect early signs of suicide risk using both **textual** and **visual** data.
 The system combines Natural Language Processing (NLP) and Computer Vision (CV) techniques to enhance the accuracy and reliability of mental health assessments.